LucianoRojo/OpSys-2023-Project-2/README.md

-This project was coded in 2023 during the Operative Systems subject, 2nd year of the Computer Science degree.
+This project was coded in 2023 as an introduction to system calls in the Operative Systems subject, 2nd year of the Computer Science degree.